Las Vegas Massacre Prompts Musician To Call For Gun Control: 'Enough Is Enough'

 October 2, 2017

-Keeter is a guitarist for the Josh Abbott Band; hours before Jason Aldean's show was shattered by gunfire and bullets rained on a crowd of some 22,000 people, Keeter had played on the same stage.
+Keeter is a guitarist for the Josh Abbott Band.
+Hours before Jason Aldean's show was shattered by gunfire and bullets rained on a crowd of some 22,000 people, Keeter had played on the same stage.
 He and his bandmates and crew members were trapped by the violence, and Keeter says he wasn't sure if he would survive.

 Some of the band's crew members suffered shrapnel wounds, Keeter said, because of the power of the weapons being used.
 They had been standing close to someone who was shot.
 And despite having their own weapons, they were unable to defend themselves.